Louisreed/wordpress-custom-favicon/README.md

 - Initial release.

 ## Credits
-Custom Favicon was developed by John Doe.
+Wordpress Custom Favicon was developed by Louis Reed.

 ## License
-Custom Favicon is licensed under the GPLv2 or later.
+Wordpress Custom Favicon is licensed under the GPLv2 or later.